MPH/PhD Program

 This concurrent degree program offers students the opportunity to engage with interdisciplinary curriculum in the fields of public health and anthropology.
 Our program allows students to pursue a Masters of Public Health (MPH) and PhD in Anthropology, in either Biological Anthropology or Sociocultural Anthropology, at the same time.
 Students will matriculate in one of four MPH tracks:

-3. The General Epidemiology track in the Department of Epidemiology
+1. MPH in Epidemiology in the Department of Epidemiology

-4. The General Global Health track in the Department of Global Health
+4. MPH in Global Health in the Department of Global Health

 Please contact these departments directly for more information about the MPH programs.